-- Students planning to study abroad in spring should enroll in USC courses, then switch your enrollment to Overseas once you receive final approval.
+- Students planning to study abroad this fall should enroll in USC courses, then switch your enrollment to Overseas once you receive final approval.

-- For those of you who entered USC in Spring 2015 or Spring 2016, you should have received your 3rd or 5th semester course plan.
-The course plan will also resolve your mandatory advisement.
+- For those of you who entered USC in Fall 2015 or Fall 2016, you will receive your 3rd or 5th semester course plan.
+The course plan will also resolve your mandatory advisement (unless your GPA is below 2.500).
 So, if you’ve already received your plan, you can disregard mandatory advisement unless you would like to discuss the course plan or have any other questions.

 Option 1: Electronic Advising